m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 The overall number $N$ of dependents is $NB(1, p_\text{branching})$, the number of \emph{obj} dependents is $Binom(p_{obj}, N)$.
 Nouns can generate verb dependents (\emph{acl}), of number $NB(1, p_\text{acl})$.

-Trees are linearized using one of two grammars: One (`Correlating') places \emph{obj}, \emph{xcomp}, and \emph{acl} dependents on the same side of the head, and (in accordance with crosslinguistic tendencies) places the \emph{obj} dependents closer to the head than \emph{xcomp} dependents.
+Trees are linearized using one of two grammars: One ("Correlating") places \emph{obj}, \emph{xcomp}, and \emph{acl} dependents on the same side of the head, and (in accordance with crosslinguistic tendencies) places the \emph{obj} dependents closer to the head than \emph{xcomp} dependents.
 The other grammar (`Anti-Correlating') places \emph{xcomp} and \emph{acl} dependents opposite to \emph{obj} dependents.

 An example is provided in Figure~\ref{fig:sent-dep}.
 We show how the two grammars linearize the same syntactic dependency structure:
 The correlating grammar (left) linearizes the three relation types towards the right of the head; the anti-correlating one places \emph{obj} dependencies on the left and the other dependencies on the right.
 This example provides some intuitive idea of why the correlating grammar might lead to improved parseability:
-Note that the red boldface token labeled `N' occupies the same structural position in both versions.
+Note that the red boldface token labeled `N` occupies the same structural position in both versions.
 In the anti-correlating version (right), when given only the token sequence, without the syntactic structure, this word could a priori be an \emph{obj} dependent of any of the three verbs occurring to its right.
-In the correlating version (left), this `N' token can only possibly be a dependent of the verb occurring to its left.
+In the correlating version (left), this `N` token can only possibly be a dependent of the verb occurring to its left.

 \begin{figure}[ht]
     \centering